Smoking in China: Gender

 According to the World Bank in 2020, nearly half of men in China were smokers, compared to less than 2% of women.
 In 2010, smoking caused nearly 1 million (840,000 male, 130,000 female) deaths in China.

 China remains one of the three leading countries (along with India and Indonesia) in total number of male smokers, accounted for 51.4% of the world's male smokers in 2015.
 China also remains one of the three leading countries (along with India and the United States) in total number of female smokers, although these three countries accounted for only 27.3% of the world's female smokers, indicating that the tobacco epidemic is less geographically concentrated for women than for men.

 Smoking culture in China

 Other than a nicotine product, cigarettes in China include different meanings.
-In China, the sales number of cigarettes in 2022 was 2.4 trillion cigarettes.
-This number means that if all people of the 1.4 billion population are smokers, one person still consumes nearly 1800 cigarettes per year.
+In China, 2.4 trillion cigarettes were sold in 2022.
+This equates to 1800 cigarettes per capita.
 Behind such consumption of cigarettes, there is an undeniable cultural relationship between cigarettes and Chinese smokers.
 China's cigarettes are never only for self-pleasure, but they can be used to present respect, hospitality, and even a sign of grown-ups.
 Younger people can give older people cigarettes as a gift to show respect; people can give cigarettes to strangers to show hospitality; teenagers see smoking as a sign of maturity.
 Especially for people working in business or art, smokers make up a large proportion of the population.
 As long as people start to have conversations, cigarettes are a necessity for them to communicate.